capital-american/Capital-American-Shaman/src/pages/products/index.md

         <h3>CBNight Water Soluble CBN Oil </h3>

-        <b>MADE IN USA:</b>A new revolutionary blend of cannabinoids that focuses purely on one thing and one thing only, better sleep.
-Our proprietary blend of cannabinoids is  utilizes minor cannabinoids from a hemp extract to bring a new formula to the marketplace.
-Common sleep often produce side effects like grogginess, unusual dreams, dry mouth, dizziness and much more.
-With CBNight Water Soluble CBN Oil, you will not experience any side effects as you’re using nature’s cannabinoids and terpenes to softly encourage exactly what you’ve been looking for, better sleep.
+        <b>MADE IN USA:</b>This new revolutionary blend of cannabinoids focuses solely on one thing and one thing only, better sleep.
+Our proprietary blend of cannabinoids utilizes minor cannabinoids from a hemp extract to bring a new formula to the marketplace.
+Common sleep aids often produce side effects like grogginess, unusual dreams, dry mouth, dizziness and much more.
+With CBNight Water Soluble CBN Oil, you can experience great sleep without any side effects as you’re using nature’s cannabinoids and terpenes to encourage exactly what you’ve been looking for, better sleep.
 This product is the first of its kind and we’re excited to let the public buy CBN online after months of testing.</p>

         <p>

-        <b>Size: 30mL or 5mL</b>
+        <b>Size:</b> 30mL or 5mL

         <p>